-For all other internships, please review the job classification on the Human Resources website for requirements and wage information: https://www.governmentjobs.com/careers/riverside/classspecs
+For all other internships, please review the job classification on the Human Resources website for requirements and wage information.

 IV.
-UNPAIDINTERNS
+UNPAID INTERNS

 An internship is meant to facilitate student learning opportunities outside the classroom and to provide the opportunity to apply classroom theory to "real world" situations, thus enhancing the students' academic and career goals.
 Although public sector employers are allowed to have unpaid interns that are willing to volunteer their time, it is important that County departments ensure that the student interns are first and foremost receiving an educational experience.
 This can include sending them to professional development workshops and trainings; inviting them to participate in meetings and networking opportunities; and teaching them skills they can use in multiple employment environments.
-For more suggestions and tips on how to create an educational internship program, visit the ESP website to download the "Supervisor/Mentor Guide".
+For more suggestions and tips on how to create an educational internship program, visit the Internship webpage to download the "Supervisor/Mentor Guide".